List of Sons of Anarchy and Mayans M.C. characters: A.J. Weston

 A.J.
 Weston (Henry Rollins) is the muscle, or street leader, of the League of American Nationalists (also known as "L.O.A.N."), a white separatist gang trying to gain control in Charming and force SAMCRO out.
 A lieutenant and right-hand man of Ethan Zobelle, A.J is an extremely violent ex-convict and ardent white supremacist, albeit also being a loving single father of two young sons, Cliff and Duke.
 Zobelle and Weston threaten SAMCRO' 's President, Clay Morrow, but when he proves impossible to intimidate, Weston and two other Aryans wearing rubber masks kidnap his wife, Gemma Teller Morrow.
 They chain her to a fence, beat her, and gang rape her.
 Weston is eventually killed when SAMCRO ambushes him the bathroom of a tattoo parlor.
-Weston's son Cliff is present, but Weston convinces Jax teller to allow the child to leave before Jax shoots Weston six times with a silenced pistol, killing him.
+Weston's son Duke is present, but Weston convinces Jax Teller to allow the child to leave before Jax shoots Weston six times with a silenced pistol, killing him.

 IGN gave the second season an 8.4/10 rating, giving praise to Henry Rollins' character, AJ Weston, saying, "A decidedly stronger second season sees the gang unravel and knit back together."
 His death was voted #2 on IGN's list of Sons of Anarchys Best Deaths ahead of the airing of the show's third season.